How to Fix Mac Not Booting into Recovery Mode

 Why is my Recovery Mode screen displaying a prohibitory symbol?

 The prohibitory symbol (a circle with a diagonal line) appearing in Recovery Mode indicates that your Mac couldn’t find a valid system to start up.
-This could be due to a corrupted system, damaged startup disk, or other issues.
+This could be due to a corrupted system, a damaged startup disk, or other issues.
 Try the methods mentioned in the blog to troubleshoot this problem.

 Can I use Recovery Mode to downgrade my macOS version?